 In early 2017, with the world still reeling from the unexpected election of Donald Trump as US president, China’s president Xi Jinping appeared before a World Economic Forum audience so disorientated that it was wondering whether the People’s Republic could become a counterweight to the emerging chaos.
 Xi spoke well.
 He supported the process of globalisation.
 He stood up for free trade.
 He was powerful and convincing on the need for openness.
 The speech got wide coverage and good press.
 It was one of his most impressive PR coups.

 Two years later, every shred of reputational capital China gained that day has long since dissipated.
-Trump’s disruption of international trade and other arrangements has had one very striking, if unwitting, side effect.
-It forced a reluctant China into a spotlight that it was probably not prepared to occupy for another decade, and highlighted a host of awkward issues, including its internal security measures, the behaviour of its high-tech firms, and the purpose of the Belt and Road Initiative.
+Trump’s disruption of international trade had the unwitting side effect of forcing a reluctant China into a spotlight it was probably not prepared to deal with for another decade, and underlined a host of awkward issues, including the country’s internal security measures, the behaviour of its high-tech firms, and the purpose of the Belt and Road Initiative.
 As a result, China seems more isolated and more at odds with much of the world than ever before.

 This is not a good situation to be in.
 The world’s second-largest economy has shown itself to be defensive, incapable of taking criticism, and often opaque and secretive in its diplomacy.
 During Hu Jintao’s presidency (2003–13), billions were spent on promoting China’s soft power and conveying a new image to the outside world.
 Today, that money seems to have been wasted.
 Never has the world been more in need of a constructive and positive China, and an open-minded attitude towards it.
 Even for those who have invested time and effort for many years in trying to explain the nuances and subtleties of its position, the last twelve months have been a searing experience.